MichaelOdumosu57/SocialMediaApp/JudimaApp/testing/TESTS.md

 * test that I can navigate there from the menu and there are 10 buttons
 * make sure the user is signed in before continuing
     * (optional) test that the user is signed in when they click an account button
+* tests that no logs give up the access tokens!!

 ### Facebook